Sam Presti | Executive Vice President and General Manager

 He was honored with the Emerson College Young Alumnus Award in 2005.
 Presti has also completed Harvard University’s Continuing Education program on leadership and decision-making.

-Presti currently resides on the executive board of the Oklahoma City National Memorial & Museum and served as chairman of the Memorial’s Oklahoma Standard campaign, a movement built on the foundation of resilience, compassion, consistent acts of honor, service and kindness.
+Recently, Presti was elected as a member of the Executive Committee at the Oklahoma City National Memorial & Museum after previously serving on the Board of Trustees.
+While on the Board, Presti helped lead the Memorial’s Oklahoma Standard campaign, a movement built on the foundation of resilience, compassion, consistent acts of honor, service and kindness.

-Presti is actively involved with PeacePlayers International (PPI), a global outreach program focused on bringing children and communities together through the game of basketball.
+Through the years, Presti has been involved with PeacePlayers International (PPI), a global outreach program focused on bringing children and communities together through the game of basketball.
 In 2018, Presti brought PPI together with the Oklahoma City Police Athletic League and made a significant donation to help the two parties develop programs together to foster positive relations with youth and law enforcement.

 In 2016, Presti was awarded the Humanitarian Award from the Oklahoma Center for Community and Justice thanks to his work in the area of diversity and inclusion in the workplace.
 He was bestowed the honor of the 2016 Oklahoman of the Year by Oklahoma Magazine.
 Presti was recognized as Oklahoma City University’s 2012-13 recipient of the Abe Lemons/Paul Hansen Award for Sports Excellence and he also won the Oklahoma March of Dimes Sports Headliner Special Award for 2013.